Santiago wine tours

 Organic Winery Methods

-They rely on interaction between the animal kingdom and plant kingdom to play a very important role in the organic and biodynamic practices at Emiliana.
+They rely on the interaction between the animal kingdom and plant kingdom to play a very important role in the organic and biodynamic practices at Emiliana.
 This is why you’ll see alpacas, horses, cows, birds, chickens, sandpipers, geese, etc. living together.

 One of my favorite features were the organic gardens on the property.
 The gardens’ benefits were intangible and had nothing to do with the wine directly.
 The gardens were for the staff.
 Emiliana trains their workers to develop and grow vegetables for their family consumption, promoting organic farming among their staff too.